 Within Zion (Canyon Loop Route)

-After a COVID-19-related suspension of service, the Shuttle System will begin operation again on July 1, 2020 with a new ticketing system and limited seating.
+Due to Federal COVID-19 regulations, the park Shuttle System will now operate with a new ticketing system and limited seating.
 Please see our Travel Alerts page for up-to-date instructions on utilizing the shuttle under the current National Park guidelines.

 Shuttles are normally operational from February to November, and holiday weekends in between.
 Go to the Zion National Park page for specific hours and dates.